-COMMISSIONERS COURT PROCEEDINGS Tuesday, April 28, 1964- Payment was made to Gene, Foster for 2,000 feet of fencing at Loy Lake Park in the amount of \$266.62.
-The Court accepted the appraised value of Special Commissioners on the right-of-way located on State Highway 99 subject to the approval of the state.
+COMMISSIONERS COURT PROCEEDINGS Tuesday, April 28, 1964-Payment was made to Gene, Foster for 2,000 feet of fencing at Loy Lake Park in the amount of \$266.62.
+The Court accepted the appraised value of Special Commissioners on the rightof-way located on State Highway 99 subject to the approval of the state.
 LAST WEEK Tuesdaw, April 21, 1964-An order was passed to advertise for bids on two trucks for Precinct 2.
 The bids will be opened May 12, 1964 at 10:00 a.m.
 The contract was approved for rural fire fighting: contract being the same as last year's.
 A committee was appointed to make plans for the Grayson County employees' picnic.
 The Court passed an order authorizing George Schumacher to go to Corpus Christi to attend the Tax Assessor-Collestor's Training Conference on May 10-13, 1964.
 Meals and lodging to be paid by the county.
-The Court rejected the bid of \$50 per month for five years on the County Farm buildings and authorized advertising for bids in 30 days asking for a ten year lease or the sale of the buildings. ing.

-Regardless of developments Pat and Peggy will have one of the most unforgettable years of their young lives; teaching at Harmon Air Force Base, Stephenville, Newfoundland.
-Pat is the daughter of Mr. and Mrs. Johnnie Thompson, members of pioneer familes of Grayson County and Howe High School Burglarized Burglars broke into the Howe High School bulding Monday night.
+High School Burglarized Burglars broke into the Howe High School bulding Monday night.
 They first tried to open windows, but after trying two, which they only jamed, broke the lock on the front door, then forced the north door.
 They then knocked off the knob of the safe, drove out the pin and took some \$200.00.
 These are various funds kept there.
-They also took about \$150.00 in unindorsed checks, however they left about \$25.00 of these in the yard and were picked up the next day.
+They also took about \$150.00 Mrs. J. R. Bell was admitted to the Wilson N. Jones Hospital Monday with a stomach ailment, but she was released Wednesday and is much improved according to the latest information.
+We hope her a complete and speedy recovery. in unindorsed checks, however they left about \$25.00 of these in the yard and were picked up the next day.
 A bar used by the vandals was also found Beside the loss of the money and checks, damage to the amount of about \$150.00 to the building.
 Mr. C. R. Thompson, superintendent, stated that the damage was "pretty well covered by insurance."
-Mrs. J. R. Bell was admitted to the Wilson N. Jones Hospital Monday with a stomach allment, but she was released Wednesday and is much improved according to the latest information.
-We hope her a complete and speedy recovery.
 Dr. and Mrs. Mm.
 Baxter of Odessa visited his mother, Mrs. Jesse Baxter Tuesday.
 Dr. Baxter has been attending a dental convention in Fort Worth and is now going to another convention in Mexico City before returning home.
 SIXTIETH WEDDING ANNIVERSARY